 Speak with a Long Island slip and fall attorney with Carner & DeVita as soon as you can if you’ve suffered an injury on someone else’s property.
 We’ve represented slip and fall injury victims for over 50 years.
 We have your back, and we’re ready to take your case.

 Note that duty of care extends to the land outside of a structure.
 For instance, homeowners have a reasonable duty to keep their sidewalks clear of hazard, and shop owners have a duty to keep their storefronts clear of hazards.
 This includes snow and ice (with exceptions listed below).

 An invitee is someone who has expressed or implied permission to be on the property for business purposes.
 This may include a customer at a store or a patient in a hospital.
 A property owner or manager has the highest duty of care to invitees.
 They are expected to keep their property reasonably hazard-free and otherwise safe.

 For instance, a customer in a store expects to be able to shop without falling.
-But if there’s a puddle in the store and it hasn’t been marked hazardous or cleaned up, and the customer falls, the property owner or manager can be held liable.
+If there is a puddle in the store that hasn’t been marked hazardous or cleaned up, and the customer falls, the property owner or manager can be held liable.
 Let a Long Island slip and fall attorney hold the responsible party accountable and get you the compensation you deserve.

 Licensees also have implied or express permission to be on the property.
 However, licensees aren’t on the property for business purposes, but rather for their own purposes, like entertainment or amusement.
 This may include a social guest in a home, or someone going to an amusement park.

 Property owners and managers still have a duty of care to licensees, but to a lesser degree than to invitees.
 They must warn the licensee of dangerous conditions if there’s a reasonable risk they could be harmed.
 If there’s risk of injury in an area where the invitee normally wouldn’t or shouldn’t go, the property owner or manager has a lesser duty of care.